About Dayne Williams

-Welcome to my site.
-I am an educational psychologist with more than 10 years experience in the field of education.
-My greatest passion lies in assisting adolescents and young adults negotiate challenges in their lives.
-I believe strongly in therapy that is client-centered and empowering as well as educational assessments that highlight students’ strengths, are practical & support-driven.
-I consult in various educational institutes and medical practices throughout the Southern Suburbs of Cape Town.
+Welcome.
+I’m Dayne, an educational psychologist with a passion for assisting adolescents and young adults negotiate challenges in their lives.
+I believe strongly in therapy that is client-centered and empowering as well as educational assessments that highlight students’ strengths but are practical & support-driven.
+I practice in the Southern Suburbs of Cape Town from my room at Harfield Practice in Claremont.
+Please have a look around and feel to contact me through the enquires tab.

 Mindfulness-based Cognitive Behaviour Therapy for adolescents and young adults dealing with a wide range of emotional difficulties.

-Assessments for Grades 1 through 12 that are aimed at creating meaningful and purpose-driven interventions in order to better support your child.
+Assessments for students from Grades 4 through to Universtiy level that are aimed at creating meaningful and purpose-driven interventions in order to better support your child.

 A full psycho-educational assessment will differ from student to student as it is tailored to address the unique concerns raised by you and your child.
 However it will always include a detailed examination of your child’s cognitive functioning, academic abilities pertaining to reading, writing and mathematics as well as emotional functioning, psycho-motor abilities and attention (particularly when ADHD symptoms are noted).
 Furthermore as an educational psychologist, I always look into a child’s executive functioning abilities as experience has shown me this is often at the root of many learning barriers.